Argentina

 Under the new regime, international operations must be reported, among others, in any of the following situations:

-• International transactions that result in double non-taxation,
+• International transactions that result in double non-taxation.

-• Any kind of agreement, scheme or plan implemented with the purpose of avoiding informative obligations under the Common Reporting Standard (CRS) or Foreign Account Tax Compliance Act (“FATCA”),
+• Any kind of agreement, scheme, or plan implemented with the purpose of avoiding informative obligations under the Common Reporting Standard (CRS) or Foreign Account Tax Compliance Act (FATCA).

-• Any tax advantage obtained as a result of payments or interconnected operations when those payments return totally or partially to the person who initially made them or to any of its partners, shareholders or related parties; or mechanisms that generate uncertainty with respect to the ownership of an asset.
+• Any tax advantage obtained as a result of payments or interconnected operations when those payments return totally or partially to the person who initially made them or to any of its partners, shareholders, or related parties, or mechanisms that generate uncertainty with respect to the ownership of an asset.

-Extraordinary Corporate Income Tax prepayment
+Extraordinary CIT prepayment

 • Have not determined a tax payable.